appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/console-object.md

 // Logs the given string message. console.log('This is an informational message');

-// Logs the value of parameters, where param1 is an argument to a method. console.log('Value of parameter:', param1);
+// Logs the value of `param1` after 'parameter:', with 'param1' being appended to the message. console.log('Value of parameter:', param1);

 // Logs the value of an evaluated expression. console.log('Value of evaluated expression', 1 + 2);

-// Logs object property.
+// Logs the object property.
 console.log('Value of a property', appsmith.user.email);
 ```